HnZGaming/TorchAutoModerator/README.md

 ## Window Time And GPS Lifespan

-`Window time` option defines how much time the plugin should wait until a top grid is broadcasted.
+`Window time` option defines how long the plugin should wait until a top grid is broadcasted.
 If the top grid's faction "stops being laggy" before the window time, the grid will not be broadcasted.
+A longer window time makes it more generous to laggy factions.
+A shorter window time can cause broadcasting too often.
+Note that concealment usually takes 30 seconds to 1 minute to kick in.
+Start with `300` (5 minutes) and lower it down.

+`GPS lifespan` option defines how long each GPS will remain in everyone's HUD, even if the subject faction stopped being laggy.
+In other words, a GPS is guaranteed to stay in the HUD for that length of time.
+Should be long enough for "moderators" to arrive on the scene.
+Start with `600` (10 minutes) and tweak it according to your world size.

-## Forking & Extending
+## Fork & Extend

 Core logic of "scanning" (interpreting profiler result) is defined in classes under `TorchShittyShitShitter.Core.Scanners.*` namespace.
 To add new "scanners", implement an interface `ILagScanner` and register the instance to a list of scanners defined in `ShittyShitShitterPlugin.Init()`.